 What was the best advice you ever heard on balance…

+From a mentor/co-worker?
 When you are finished with your work, write down everything that you still have on your plate on a piece of paper, fold it up, and put it away until the next morning.
 Decide to leave it behind and focus on your home.

+From your mother?
 Actually from my mother-in-law, when the babies were born she said, “Make sure you feed yourself first, then the babies!”
 I thought she was crazy.
 Then I realized how physically demanding it was to breastfeed and wrangle two babies.
 She knows me well because I get upset and have low blood sugar issues when hungry, so “permission” to take care of myself first in this respect was really good for me to hear!

 From your kids?
 “Your girlfriends are coming over, you’ll need some Rose wine.”